tokuda109/flask-docs-ja/docs/patterns/urlprocessors.rst

     def pull_lang_code(endpoint, values):
         g.lang_code = values.pop('lang_code', None)

-That way you no longer have to do the `lang_code` assigment to :data:`~flask.g` in every function.
+That way you no longer have to do the `lang_code` assignment to :data:`~flask.g` in every function.
 You can further improve that by writing your own decorator that prefixes URLs with the language code, but the more beautiful solution is using a blueprint.
 Once the